splunk/addonfactory-ucc-generator/ui/README.md

 The repository contains screenshots of every Storybook story, stored using [Git Large File Storage](https://git-lfs.com/).
 Install for your system and run `git lfs install` after installation.

 A [CI job from storybook-visual.yml](../.github/workflows/storybook-visual.yml) runs Storybook, takes screenshots, and compares them with the stored version.
-The job fails if there's a significant difference (`failureThreshold`) between them.
-In such cases, run `yarn run test-storybook:update-snapshots`.
+If there's a significant difference (`failureThreshold`) the job pushes an updated screenshots.

 The app appears differently on MacOS and Linux in terms of text rendering.
 To mitigate this:
 - Firefox is used for taking screenshots, as seen in the `test-storybook` command in [package.json](./package.json).